skx/puppet-summary/README.md

       * For example "`puppet-summary serve -db-file ./new.db`",  "`puppet-summary metrics -db-file ./new.db`", and "`puppet-summary prune -db-file ./new.db`".

+## Service file for systemd

+You can find instructions on how to create a service file for systemd in the "samples" directory.

 ## Github Setup

 This repository is configured to run tests upon every commit, and when